Getting Login Prompt on Anonymous Access Enabled SharePoint Sites?

-Problem: We Enabled anonymous access to a SharePoint 2013 and users still getting Login prompts!
+Problem: We Enabled anonymous access to SharePoint 2013, But still, users are getting Login prompts!

 Here is the checklist for troubleshooting:

 - Anonymous access must be turned on both at the Web Application level and at the SharePoint site level.
 Double-check your settings with How to Enable Anonymous Access in SharePoint 2013

 - On publishing sites, try disabling the feature “Limited-access user permission lockdown mode” at the site collection level.

 - If the default home page, say default.aspx page is not published & approved, users get a login prompt!

 - If any referenced resources like images, scripts, CSS files, etc from other libraries require authentication – You’ll get an authentication prompt!
 E.g. You may have a CSS style sheet from a library, which may not allow anonymous access!
 Check the permission for the specific library and grant anonymous users to “read” the content.

 - In IIS, expand your web application, click on “Authentications”, make sure “Anonymous Authentication” is enabled.